 Right, here they are:

-Putting all this together results in a fitting definition:
+Putting all these together results in a fitting definition:

-A game is a system of rules the players interact with by choosing actions in order to win and not to lose.
+A system of rules the players interact with by choosing actions in order to win and not to lose.

 This definition has a few implications: